A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: GP Surrogate Modeling for DT Applications

 We begin by defining the input domain as $\Omega \subset \mathbb{R}^p$.
 Let $\mathbf{x}^{(i)}$ be samples from $\Omega$, i.e. $\mathbf{x}^{(i)} \in \Omega \subset \mathbb{R}^p$.
 Assume that the data are given as $\mathcal{D}_{\text{train}} = (\mathbf{x}^{(i)}, f(\mathbf{x}^{(i)}))$ for i = 1, 2, ...., N, where $f(\mathbf{x}^{(i)})$ represents the value of the observed function at $\mathbf{x}^{(i)}$ and $N$ is the number of (unique) samples.
 We denote the training dataset as follows:

-The squared exponential (SE) kernel can be derived from the Reproducing Kernel Hilbert Space (RKHS), where a positive definite kernel defines an inner product between functions.
+Using the notation of the training data defined above, the squared exponential (SE) kernel can be derived from the Reproducing Kernel Hilbert Space (RKHS), where a positive definite kernel defines an inner product between functions.
 The SE kernel can be defined as:

+where $\delta$ is the kernel length scale that controls the smoothness of the function.
+In this work, $\delta$ is set by an optimizer that finds the best $\delta$ values within the range $[0.001, 1000]$ based on the various hyperparameters of our scheme.
+Prior studies, \cite{chen_sparse_2024, schafer_sparse_2021,chen_solving_2021,kang_correlation-based_2023}, of sparse Cholesky methods mostly focus on the use of the Mat\'{e}rn kernels \cite{Dowling2021HidaMatrnKH} due to their reduced smoothness and favorable sparsity behaviors.
+However, we employ the SE kernel because higher-order derivatives (up to and including $4^{th}$-order in this work) require that the kernels be sufficiently differentiable.
+Extensions to the Mat\'{e}rn kernel with appropriate smoothness parameters remain an important direction for future work.